 Going to Hawaiian during the December months but also want to know about Hawaiian Christmas food, Christmas traditions in Hawaii, or how Hawaii celebrates Christmas?
 I know a lot of Hawaii Christmas traditions that you should know!

-This post about Hawaiian Christmas traditions contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaiian Christmas traditions was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Want to enjoy a Hawaiian Christmas?